CreativeTechGuy/recursive-proxy-mock/README.md

 These symbols are used to construct paths for the following functions:

 -   `recursiveProxyMock` - the `path` property of the override object

 -   `hasPathBeenVisited` - the `path` argument to check if that has ever been visited

 -   `getVisitedPathData` - the `path` argument to query path data for all visits to that path

+-   There is also a special `ProxySymbol.WILDCARD` which can be used to match 0+ path segments.
+This is especially useful when mocking a chainable library where the same method can be called with many different paths.
+So the path for `click()` in `$("div").css("color", "blue").click()` could be expressed as `[ProxySymbol.WILDCARD, "click", ProxySymbol.APPLY]`.

+    -   Do not include a wildcard at the end of the path, only the beginning or middle.

+-   You can also use the built-in `Symbol.toPrimitive` which can appear as the `prop` of the `GET` proxy handler.

 ### `hasPathBeenVisited(proxy, path) => boolean`